AdaCore/spark2014/docs/lrm/source/packages.rst

 don't want anyone to be confused about what is strictly part of the language definition and what is not.]

+.. centered:: **Static Semantics**

+1. For a given type-invariant bearing type T, a *boundary* subprogram is a subprogram which is declared inside the immediate scope of type T, and visible outside the immediate scope of T.

+   The point at which a generic is declared plays no role in determining whether a subprogram declared as or within an instantiation of that generic is a boundary subprogram.

 .. centered:: **Legality Rules**

-.. _tu-type_invariants-01:
+.. _tu-type_invariants-02:

-1. The aspect Type_Invariant may be specified in SPARK, but only for the completion of a private type.
+2. The aspect Type_Invariant may be specified in SPARK, but only for the completion of a private type.
 [In other words, the Type_Invariant aspect shall not be specified for a partial view of a type, nor for the completion of a private extension.]
    The aspect Type_Invariant'Class is not in SPARK.

-.. _tu-type_invariants-02:
+.. _tu-type_invariants-03:

-2. [A Type_Invariant expression shall not have a variable input;
+3. [A Type_Invariant expression shall not have a variable input;
    see :ref:`expressions` for the statement of this rule.]

 .. centered:: **Verification Rules**